bazelbuild/intellij/README.md

 ## Installation

-You can find our plugin in the Jetbrains plugin repository by going to `Settings -> Browse Repositories`, and searching for `Bazel`.
+You can find our plugin in the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/8609-bazel) or directly from the IDE by going to `Settings -> Plugins -> Marketplace`, and searching for `Bazel`.

+### Beta versions

+Beta versions are usually uploaded to the Beta channel 2 weeks before they become full releases.
+Ways to install them:
+- download and install them manually from the [Beta channel page](https://plugins.jetbrains.com/plugin/8609-bazel/versions/beta) on JetBrains Marketplace
+- add the Beta channel to the IDE under `Settings -> Plugins -> Gear Icon -> Manage Plugin repositories` and add the URL:
+  `https://plugins.jetbrains.com/plugins/beta/8609`.
+You can now find the latest Beta under `Settings -> Plugins -> Marketplace` or update the Bazel plugin to Beta if you already installed it.

 ## Usage